TraeDungy/RoyaltyX/README.md

 - Built with Django and React
 - Payment processing by Stripe
 - Premium plan includes SMS updates via Twilio at no extra cost.
 Other plans can enable SMS as a Stripe add-on for $15/month.
-See [Twilio SMS Integration](documentation/TWILIO_SMS_INTEGRATION.md) for setup.
+See [Twilio SMS Integration](documentation/TWILIO_SMS_INTEGRATION.md) for setup and remember to set `STRIPE_SMS_PRICE_ID`.
 - UI components by Material-UI
 - Containerization with Docker
 - Analytics powered by custom algorithms